akarmanov2022/notes/English File - Test.md

 My family contains four people:my mother is Kristina, my young brother is Fillip and my grandmother is Galina.
 My mother is a teacher, she works in a university.
 My young brother is a students.
 He is a future actor.
 My grandmother doesn't work.
-She has a four aquariuum.
-She likes her fishs.
+She has a four aquarium.
+She likes her fish.
 In my free time I prepare for my exams.

+# Listening
+1)
+1. B
+2. A
+3. B
+4. C
+5. A
+2)
+1. E
+2. A
+3. D
+4. B
+5. C